 - James Stewart (c1785? – ?)
 He was not taxed in 1804 but was taxed in 1806, evidently having turned 21 in the interim.
 Like the other older children, he apparently left Knox County before his father died.
 What became of him is unknown.

-The will left everything to “my brother Joseph Steward of Knox County, East Tennessee…except a silk dress which I leave to my cousin Darkes Shaw.”
+The witnesses testified that Andrew Stewart’s oral will left everything to “my brother Joseph Steward of Knox County, East Tennessee…except a silk dress which I leave to my cousin Darkes Shaw.”
 Dorcas Shaw was evidently the younger sister both Sarah Shaw Doaks, the widow of Captain John Doak who also died at New Orleans and of William Shaw who served in the same regiment.
 In what specific way the Shaws were related to the Stewarts is unknown.
 It also isn’t clear why Andrew Stewart owned a silk dress.
-(Had he planned on marrying Dorcas Shaw?)
+(Had he planned on marrying Dorcas Shaw?).

 According to the inventory, Andrew Stewart’s estate in Lincoln County consisted of 3 horses, 9 head of cattle, 20 hogs, an axe, a saddle and horse bell, and $118 in notes on John Doak, Absalom Collins, Lewis Garrett, and William Wilson — all of whom were soldiers in the same regiment.
 He does not appear to have owned real estate.
 Oddly, the name of the administrator of his estate is not mentioned in any of these records.
 From the will and inventory it is clear that Andrew Stewart was over 21 and unmarried.

 - Jane Stewart was “Jane Moor” in her father’s will.
-A Jane Stewart was a buyer at his estate sale, which may have been the same person.
-A Jacob Moore had been a neighbor in the tax list of 1804.
-A James Moore was a buyer at James Stewart’s estate sale.
+There is no record of a marriage in Knox County of anyone named Stuart or Steward to a Moore.
+A Jane Stewart was a buyer at the estate sale, which may have been the same person.
+A Jacob Moore had been a neighbor in the tax list of 1804 and a James Moore was a buyer at James Stewart’s estate sale.

 - North Carolina State Grants, Book 9, page 225. [↩]